Towle Glacier (The name as it would appear in a gazetteer)

 Names that other countries have for this feature:

-A glacier occupying the lower part of a large glacier valley in the Convoy Range 6 miles south of the Fry Saddle, and draining north-east into the head of the Fry Glacier.
-Discovered in December 1957 by the Northern Survey Party of the NZTAE, 1956-58, and named for the USNS Private John R Towle, an American Frieghter which carried a large proportion of the New Zealand stores south in December 1956.
+Discovered in December 1957 by the Northern Survey Party of the New Zealand Trans-Antarctic Expedition, 1956-58, and named for the USNS Private John R Towle, an American Freighter which carried a large proportion of the New Zealand stores south in December 1956.

 No images of this place could be found.